Roomify/docs/roomify_accommodations/properties/properties.rst

 Properties
 **********

+Working on the Quickstart?
+Get back to Step 2 here: :ref:`roomify_accommodations_setup_properties`.

 Your dashboard Properties view provides a central place to manage property or properties.
 Use this view to:

 #. `Create a Property`_